Superchig/chawk/README.md

 This project produces 4 different executable binaries:
 1. The actual `chawk` binary — source code in `src/bin/main.rs`.
 2. The `parser` binary, which parses program text into an abstract syntax tree — source code in `src/bin/parser.rs`.
-3. The `raw-parser`, which parses program text into a concrete syntax tree — source code in `src/bin/raw_parser.rs`.
+3. The `raw-parser` binary, which parses program text into a concrete syntax tree — source code in `src/bin/raw_parser.rs`.
 4. The `tester` binary, which runs the test suite — source code in `src/bin/tester.rs`.

 The `parser`, `raw-parser`, and `tester` binaries are primarily used for debugging and testing.
-From a "normal user"'s point of view, only the actual `chawk` binary is useful.
+From a "normal user's" point of view, only the actual `chawk` binary is useful.

 After building the project, these binaries can be found in the `target/debug/`